This…unsettles you, from your ordinary, rooted world.

 This was how I first found myself on a browning balcony, inhaling repellent oil and facing Mount Batur.
 The sight of an active volcano and a caldera melting into a lake was soft like honey to the mind, but it still wasn’t quite I was looking for — something that should cut Bali open like a fruit swiftly and bluntly to show me at once what it was at its core.

-In the middle of my contemplative wallowing, someone grabbed my fractured, wandering mind at its head.
+In the middle of my contemplative wallowing, someone grabbed my wandering mind at its head.

-“Your lunch price includes a three-hour cycling tour of the Ubud countryside,” said a loud booming voice.
+“Your lunch price includes a three-hour cycling tour of the Ubud countryside,” declared a loud booming voice.